-We waited in the queue for around an hour without any results.
-After some time, some people started to leave and eventually we decided to do the same.
-Even though we didn’t get to eat durian at the farm, I learnt some interesting facts that I like to share.
+Waited in the queue for around an hour without any results.
+After some time, some people started to leave and eventually we decided to do the same because of the hot weather.

-We found out from the farmer that it is best to get durian early in the morning.
+- We found out from the farmer that it is best to get durian early in the morning.

-Durian falls from the tree naturally, the fruit will fall on nets set up between the trees.
+- Durian falls from the tree naturally, the fruit will fall on nets set up between the trees.

-We were advised to visit the farm by 7 am on a weekday to get the best quality, freshly fallen durian overnight.
+- Visit the farm by 7 am on a weekday to get the best quality, freshly fallen durian overnight.